Soul Train Awards Winners Circle

 More than a million Black people weren't accounted for in 1940, and according to records, trailblazing athlete Althea Gibson didn't even exist.

-The author talks about tennis great Althea Gibson.
+The author drops knowledge about the tennis star, Althea Gibson.